 I’m not sure what the future holds for my kids.
 But, I do know that I will continue to love them, be the best mom that I can be and continue to learn.
 I’m going to take today as a learning experience.
 I now know just how curious Ryan is.
 That I need to watch even more carefully and that being a mom is just hard some days.
 No, I’m not taking this experience lightly.
 I truly know how bad things could have gone and I’m grateful that she’s ok.

 As for Ryan, she is fine.
-She did fracture her finger, but none of the epinephrine was in her system.
+She did fracture her finger, but a trip to see the childrens orthopedic doctors at Medical City solved that.
+More importantly, none of the epinephrine was in her system.
 Thank God for that.

 Being a mom is hard work.
 Being a mom is learning day to day.
 Being a mom is the greatest experience I’ve ever experienced.
 I’m human, your human and our tiny humans are only human.

 “If our hearts condemn us, we know that God is greater than our hearts, and he knows everything.”
 1 John 3:20